I believe email is the best way to start a business online.

 Leave legitimate, non-spammy, well-thought out comments on blog posts of interest and try to be one of the first people to do so.
 We are generally allowed to include a URL so use this to send people to our opt-in page.

 If the comment is genuine, people will click on the link.
-Just remember being successful with this requires being active on the blogs so choose only two or three of the best.
+Just remember being successful with this requires being active on the blogs so choose only 2 or 3 of the best.

 This is about content.

 There are plenty of article directories that will spread articles far and wide.
-Write engaging articles that are at least 500 words in length and post them to the top three to five directories.
+Write engaging articles that are at least 500 words in length and post them to the top 3 – 5 directories.

-Our articles will have a signature file at the bottom and anyone who posts your article must do so with the signature file intact.
+Make sure articles have your signature file at the bottom.
+Anyone who posts your article must do so with the signature file intact.
 That way, we get credit for the article and our website link is available for anyone who wants to click on it.